Logline

 EPISODE 1: Sankofa Chicago

-The documentary "Sankofa Chicago: "Sankofa: to know one's history is to understand the present" explores the rich history of the Sankofa philosophy and its relevance to contemporary society.
-Through interviews with scholars, community leaders, and everyday people, the documentary demonstrates how Sankofa can be a powerful tool for social justice, community building, and personal development.
-In Chicago, we are tracing our steps back to the roots to address common problems affecting the Black community in America and worldwide today.
+Sankofa Chicago is a documentary that delves into the meaning of Sankofa, which emphasizes the importance of knowing one's history to comprehend the present.
+The film explores the rich history of the Sankofa philosophy and its relevance to contemporary society through interviews with scholars, community leaders, and everyday individuals.
+The documentary showcases how Sankofa can be a powerful tool for promoting social justice, building community, and fostering personal growth.

 EPISODE 2: The Untold